 If the overdose was deemed intentional, a mental health evaluation and treatment might also be necessary.

 Unfortunately, research shows that Xanax is one of the two prescription drugs with the highest increase in death rates.
 It’s second only to oxycodone in overdose deaths.
 If someone you know has overdosed on Xanax, call for medical help immediately.

 Treatment for Xanax Abuse/Addiction

-If you, a loved one, or someone you know is struggling with drug abuse or addiction (or is at an increased risk of overdose), addiction treatment is available.
+Addiction treatment is available if you, a loved one, or someone you know is struggling with drug abuse or addiction (or is at an increased risk of overdose).
 Withdrawal symptoms can be dangerous, so it’s best to navigate the road to recovery with professional medical advice and help.